-5 best surf camps in Sri Lanka for a sustainable stay
+5 Eco Surf Samps in Sri Lanka for a Sustainable Stay

 Looking for sustainable surf camps in Sri Lanka?
-Discover 5 inspiring places to stay in this teardrop-shaped nation that are taking strides to reduce their environmental footprint.
+Discover 5 eco-friendly places to stay in Sri Lanka for surfers looking to keep their environmental footprint to a minimum.

 We love Sri Lanka!
 The people, the scenery, the FOOD!
 And the surf here is really accessible, no matter where you are in your wave-riding journey.

-Added to that, the surf culture in Sri Lanka is laid-back and welcoming – there’s little agro in the water here.
-And with the rise in eco-friendly resorts dotting the coastline, it’s easy to embrace a sustainable stay.
+Added to that, the surf culture in Sri Lanka is laid-back and welcoming – there’s little “agro” in the water here.
+And with the rise in eco-friendly surf resorts dotting Sri Lanka’s coastline, it’s easy to embrace a sustainable stay.

 For more info about surfing in Sri Lanka, including the best surf spots, check out our detailed article here.